codybloemhard/eliza/README.md

 - RDWorks import cannot handle primitives(wrong scale), convert all primitives to paths
 - RDWorks has wrong uniform scale, need to go in inkscape to see how big your objects are and set it in RDWorks
 - RDWorks is a sad piece of software that freaks out if you enter a floating point number that doesn't have 3 digits after the dot
-- RDWorks UI is ugly and crap(windows 98 looking mf)
+- RDWorks UI is ugly and crap (windows 98 looking mf)
-- Laser cutter did some random things wrong:
+- laser cutter did some random things wrong:
   - little indentation that doesn't exist in file
-  - A whole wrong part that never existed, looks like a weird combination of files
+  - a whole wrong part that never existed, looks like a weird combination of files

 ## Things that are scuffed

-- The plate and the acrylic mounting holes didn't quite line up and I drilled out the plate
+- the plate and the acrylic mounting holes didn't quite line up and I drilled out the plate
-- The laser cutting didn't cut through each layer all the way through and breaking them out left some scuffed edges on some layers
+- the laser cutting didn't cut through each layer all the way through and breaking them out left some scuffed edges on some layers
-- My switch lubing consistency is not optimal
+- my switch lubing consistency is not optimal
-- My hand finish on the plate is scuffed
+- my hand finish on the plate is scuffed
-- Keeping finger prints that oxidize off the plate is hard, I gave up on the backside...
+- keeping finger prints that oxidise off the plate is hard, I gave up on the backside...
-- One of the standoff's finish has been scuffed by gripping it with pliers
+- one of the standoff's finish has been scuffed by gripping it with pliers
-- The top layer switches cutout could be better:
+- the top layer switches cutout could be better:
-  - The gap is inconsistent
+  - the gap is inconsistent
   - the gap could be smaller
-- Plan was to have a solid wire manhatten style handwire
+- plan was to have a solid wire manhatten style handwire
-  - Rows are just diode legs
+  - rows are just diode legs
-  - Columns are only manhatten-ish-inspired
+  - columns are only manhatten-ish-inspired
-- Plan was to stick on some feet but i couldn't be arsed
+- plan was to stick on some feet but i couldn't be arsed
-  - It sits on a deskmat anyway
+  - it sits on a deskmat anyway
-  - Front left and right corners float a bit, but this gives a subtle "flex" feeling on keys at the edges and is fine
+  - front left and right corners float a bit, but this gives a subtle "flex" feeling on keys at the edges and is fine
-  - Dragging the little monster might scratch your deskmat a bit with the screws
+  - dragging the little monster might scratch your deskmat a bit with the screws
-- I cracked the acrylic by overtightening the screws
+- I cracked the acrylic by over tightening the screws
-- The plate is not quite tight enough in places, I pulled a cap off but the switch came out a bit and broke the handwire
+- the plate is not quite tight enough in places, I pulled a cap off but the switch came out a bit and broke the handwire
 - The handwire has small pieces of tape on the crossing of rows and columns so it doesn't short.
 One of them might just fall out any moment and ruin the matrix, especially if you transport the keyboard.
 - I tried to clean the plate with alcohol but it left some spots when it dried up and I thought I could just get that off again but it's just really in there now and I don't know why

 ## Things that are nice

-- I sounds good, without any foam or tape bullshit going on
+- it sounds good, without any foam or tape bullshit going on
-- The layout turned out well
+- the layout turned out well
-- It has no stabs (I hate stabs I hate stabs I hate stabs)
+- it has no stabs (I hate stabs I hate stabs I hate stabs)
-- Handwire is cool even my shitty one
+- handwire is cool even my shitty one
-- Even though it has visible scuffs and cracks it still looks pretty good
+- even though it has visible scuffs and cracks it still looks pretty good
 - GMK caps are always nice
-- Those gat inks are smooth
+- those gat inks are smooth
-- It's my baby that I designed and build
+- it's my baby that I designed and build
-- My cat(Kiwi) loves it too she always all over it when I try to use it at night
+- my cat (Kiwi) loves it too she is always all over it when I try to use it at night

 ## Costs including shipping, tax, import in EUR (for me personally)